GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 The equity sell-off suggests there is deleveraging as investors are forced out of positions they can no longer afford, while high volatility still “hasn’t been swept under the carpet,” Wilkinson said.
 “When the volatility indexes are running at those levels, be on the watch,” he said.

-The CBOE Volatility Index, Wall Street’s so-called fear gauge, was up 11.13 percent at 28.46, or double this year’s mostly calm level until it erupted in mid-August.
+The CBOE Volatility Index, Wall Street’s so-called fear gauge, was up 6.9 percent at 27.17, or about double the rate it traded at all year until mid-August.

-European stocks ended the week lower, and U.S. stocks were poised for the same.
-The pan-European FTSEurofirst 300 index closed down 2.5 percent to 1,392.63 points, and was off 3.0 percent for the week.
-MSCI’s all-country world stock index slid 1.68 percent, and its emerging markets index fell 1.87 percent.
+Major U.S. and European stock indices were poised to end the week lower.
+On Friday, the pan-European FTSEurofirst 300 index was down 2.17 percent at 1,397.80 points.
+MSCI’s all-country world stock index was down 1.34 percent.

-But with U.S. investors heading into the long Labor Day weekend, worries about China have added to their unease.

-“The market’s confused.
-It doesn’t know what to buy,” said John Augustine, chief investment officer at Huntington Trust in Columbus, Ohio.
-“What markets seem to be playing today is a weaker China and a more hawkish Fed.”

-The dollar index of major currencies fell 0.17 percent, while the dollar last traded at 118.96 yen, or a loss of 0.92 percent.
+The dollar index of major currencies traded rose 0.09 percent, while the dollar was down as much as 1 percent against the yen, and was last trading at 119.26 yen, or a loss of 0.67 percent.

-Crude futures fell, after the U.S. jobs report failed to provide much direction.
+Crude futures fell as the oil market awaited a weekly reading on the U.S. oil rig count, after the U.S. jobs report failed to provide much direction.